Intralot: Operations

+The National Lottery of Malta, privatised in 2004, twice awarded sequential concessions, each spanning a decade, to Maltco, in which Intralot holds the majority stake.
+Expired 4 July 2022, the concession was then awarded to Izi Group subsidiary National Lottery plc.

-In December 2016, INTRALOT signed a long-term contract with Idaho Lottery in the US, that will come into force in October 2017 and last until October 2027, extendable by up to two additional five-year periods..
+In December 2016, as its 2007 contract was ending; Intralot signed its second 10-year contract with Idaho Lottery in the US, that will come into force in October 2017 and last until October 2027, extendable by up to five or ten years.

 In February 2018, Intralot announced that they had agreed a 10-year deal worth an estimated $340 million with the Illinois State Lottery.
-The deal will cover the installation of technology solutions in over 7,500 retail locations across the US state.
+The deal will cover the installation of operational technology in over 7,500 retail locations across the US state.

-In February 2019, the D.C.
-Council authorized a sole-source contract for sports betting throughout Washington D.C.
-Intralot, who runs the lottery within the district, will manage and provide services for the online sports betting component within D.C.

-This deal was temporarily blocked in September 2019 when an injunction was issued against the sole-source sports betting lottery contract with Intralot.
-One month later, the injunction was tossed aside by the judge and the contract was allowed to move forward.

-In early 2019, Intralot's joint venture with Inteltek lost a contract to control the Iddaa national sports betting monopoly to a consortium supported by Scientific Games.
+On March 1, 2019, Intralot's joint venture with Inteltek lost its 15-year contract to control Turkey's Iddaa national sports betting monopoly to Sans Girisim, a joint venture between Scientific Games and Turkish conglomerate Demirören Group.